brianz/udacity-sdc-p4/README.md

 ## Discussion

 Overall I think this code performed fairly well.
-There was a bit of jitter in the calculation for the radius which makes me think the images/video look better than the calculations themselves.
+Previously I had some jitter in the calculation for the radius and offset.
+Using the averaging technique for curve fitting, radius and offset helped significantly.
-There must be some error in the calculations because the radius values are changing much too quickly during the move.

-To improve this I would spend more time playing with the gradient and thresholding numbers to find an optimum pipeline to use.
-Additionally, I would look at using different types of filtering and color spaces.
+I also saw a huge improvement when adding in the sobel thresholding techniques for direction and magnitude.
+This makes sense, especially for direction since lane lines (when driving straight) should almost always be pointing in an expected direction.
+Adding this made a huge difference by *not* picking up the shadows across the road.